 There has been growing recognition of the multiple links between sanitation and hygiene practices and health.
 Beyond well-known health impacts such as diarrhoea and cholera, inadequate sanitation and hygiene have been linked to several neglected tropical diseases, undernutrition and stunting.

-The current global COVID-19 pandemic has also highlighted the importance of handwashing.
+The global COVID-19 pandemic also highlighted the importance of handwashing.
 Evidence shows that poor WASH conditions lead to an increased susceptibility to infectious disease, affect the growth and development of children, and increase morbidity and mortality.

 Poor sanitation and hygiene within health centres also contributes to the spread of infections.
 The links between sanitation and hygiene interventions and health are hard to measure however, and recent studies of the health impacts of sanitation interventions have yielded disappointing results.